Akina-Aoki/python_course/exercises/exercise_2.md

 f) Can you nest control structures in Python (e.g., a loop inside an if)?
 Give a brief example.

+g) Every expression can be part of a statement, but not all statements are expressions.
+True or false?

 ## Glossary

 Fill in this table either by copying this into your own markdown file or copy it into a spreadsheet if you feel that is easier to work with.